Germany: Dozens of raids over online hate speech | DW | 06.06.2019

 Between December 2017 and April 2018, several violations of Germany's hate speech laws were reported, including a comment that migrant family reunification applicants should "all be gassed."

-The suspects are also believed to have openly called for members to commit crimes, inciting racial and religious hatred, and the use of banned symbols — the use of Nazi-associated imagery is illegal in Germany.
+The suspects are also believed to have openly called for members to commit crimes, incited racial and religious hatred, and used banned symbols — the use of Nazi-associated imagery is illegal in Germany.

 The BKA said one of the administrators of the Facebook groups was also a leading member of a local chapter of the far-right Alternative for Germany (AfD)party.

-Germany has been struggling to enforce its strict hate speech laws when it comes to comments made online and the lack of concern most social media platforms have exhibited towards reigning in racist and hateful content has left authorities and politicians searching for ways to get hateful speech offline.
+Germany has been struggling to enforce its strict hate speech laws when it comes to comments made online, but the lack of concern most social media platforms have exhibited towards reining in racist and hateful content has left authorities and politicians searching for ways to get hateful speech offline.

 However, police vigilance appears to be paying off.
 In 2017, authorities throughout Germany logged 2,270 cases of possibly illegal hate speech on the internet.
-In 2018, that number had 1472.
+In 2018, that number was 1472.

 According to the BKA, three out of four hate posts in Germany are made by right-wing extremists.